The house is open daily 11am-4pm (last entry 3.30pm)

 On your visit, you will experience the ground floor of the house as if it were the 1920s/1930s, the relaxed family home of Sir Francis Acland, 14th Baronet.

 You can enjoy the entrance hall, the music room, the staircase hall, the drawing room, library and dining room.
 As you wander through these rooms, imagine Killerton as the home of an active, busy family who enjoyed a wide range of country pursuits.
 Mackintoshes in the entrance hall, dogs on the sofa in the music room (despite protests from Sir Francis), the library scattered with books and correspondence.
 Back in the day, perhaps if you visited at breakfast time, you would have caught a glimpse of Sir Francis feeding his tame pheasant through the window.
 Upstairs, where once were bedrooms now houses the fashion collection.

-Visiting the First Floor of Killerton House (from 21 June, subject to Government restrictions lifting)
+Visiting the First Floor of Killerton House

 In 1978, Killerton became the home of the Paulise de Bush fashion collection.
 The house now hosts fashion exhibitions on the first floor, head upstairs to discover the current exhibition, 'Active Minds and Busy Bodies'.